 "You always know you're discovering something charming and new in Ella's dishes and her social events." - Social Editor, Austin American Statesman, 1922

 Art and style have been important components of Hotel Ella since the Goodall Wooten House, now home to the hotel, was constructed at the turn of the 20th century.
 Today, a diverse collection of Texas Modernist works grace the hotel grounds.

 "An avid pistol collector, Goodall Wooten once owned one of the nation’s finest firearms collections.
-His world-renowned collection now resides at the Harry Ransom Center at the University of Texas, just three blocks away.
-However, you can still see his blunderbuss—and its namesake cocktail—in the Hotel Ella Parlor Bar."
+Guests can still see his blunderbuss—and its namesake cocktail—in the Hotel Ella Parlor Bar."